Last updated on September 8th, 2021 at 04:24 pm

 So how do you find more cosmetic cases within your existing patient base?

 1. Include a short cosmetic survey for every patient that comes in.

 As a part of every visit (hygiene, new patients, treatment, etc.), the hygienist or assistant should ask the patient questions about their smile and anything they’d like to change or improve about it.
 This gives you an idea of who may be a candidate before you (the doctor) see them and gets you right into the conversation because you already know what their chief complaint is.

 And don’t just survey the patient once.
 Survey them every time they come back, because life (and people’s priorities) change.
-Maybe it’s financial or personal, but now they’ve decided the want to make an improvement and have the means to make it happen.
-So, don’t skip the survey just because they already answered is 3 or 6 months ago.
+Maybe it’s financial or personal, but now they’ve decided they want to make an improvement and have the means to make it happen.
+So, don’t skip the survey just because they already answered 3 or 6 months ago.

 Dr. Michael Ofir, a client of ours, is amazing and does a ton of cosmetic cases, and he wrote a fantastic article about how he does his survey and gets his patients excited about cosmetic work.
 You can read it here.